designedmind/2017/CFP.md

-* **Consciousness and free will.** According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative centre of a world of possibilities which can be assessed and compared with explicitly considered goals.
+* **Consciousness and free will.** According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative centre of a world of behavioural possibilities which can be assessed and compared with explicitly considered goals.
 This suggests a deep connection to free will: by allowing an agent to act _deliberatively_, consciousness enables _deliberate_ action, action that is imagined and evaluated before it takes place and assessed and re-evaluated after it has taken place.
 Is it possible to be conscious and not free in this sense?
+If not, what are the implications for animal consciousness?

-* **Consciousness as meta-representation.** For some consciousness is a form of _meta-representation_, reflective modelling of our own capabilities.
-  Michael Graziano has proposed that as well as attending, the brain represents its own attention.
-Others suggest that qualia are perceptual meta-representations.
+* **Consciousness as meta-representation.** A recurring theme in the emerging scientific picture is that consciousness is a form of reflective modelling of our own capabilities.
+For example Michael Graziano proposes that as well as attending, the brain represents its own attention, others that qualia are perceptual meta-representations.
+Again, are there implications for animal consciousness?
+What evidence is there that animals represent their own attention, or their own percepts?

-  Again, from the
-  behavioural/functional perspective, the former risks being overly liberal.
-  What would decide between these two possibilities?

 * **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything &ldquo;comes